 On the morning of September 1, 2015, Lt.
-Charles Joseph Gliniewicz was shot dead while on duty.
+Charles Joseph Gliniewicz was struck down while on duty.
 The town of Fox Lake, Illinois, was shocked.
-A beloved police officer at the Fox Lake Police Department, people mourned the death of Gliniewicz - who was known as G.I.
+A beloved police officer at the Fox Lake Police Department, people mourned the loss of Gliniewicz - who was known as G.I.
 Joe.
 But soon the truth was revealed.
-Gliniewicz wasn't murdered by a perp on the run.
-He killed himself in one last attempt to hide his secret double life.
+Gliniewicz wasn't targeted by a perp on the run.
+He took his own life and staged it to look otherwise, in one last attempt to hide his secret double life.

 But how did investigators figure it out?
 Lake County Major Crimes Task Force Commander George Filenko said it was by looking at what wasn't there.
-His uniform wasn't disheveled - which would've indicated a struggle - and his microphone was still attached to his lapel.
+His uniform wasn't disheveled - which would've indicated a struggle - and his microphone was still attached to his uniform.
 Filenko said an officer's microphone, which is used for a variety of reasons, comes off very easily.

 When they saw it was still clipped on, they knew something was off.
-The crime scene indicated a struggle, and yet his body indicated there wasn't one.
+The scene indicated a struggle, and yet his body indicated there wasn't one.

 Gliniewicz was in charge of a local charity called the Explorers Youth Policing Program.
 It was created to train young people interested in going into police work or the military and is chartered by the Boy Scouts of America Northeast Illinois Council.
 It was also seen as a good structural program for teens, specifically boys.
 It was run by Gliniewicz, and it was part of the reason he was held in such high regard in the community.

 Within a matter of minutes, the small community of Fox Lake was on total lockdown.
-The FAA declared the airspace over the village a no-fly zone.
+The FAA declared no one could fly in the airspace over the village.
 Police officers from several surrounding agencies came in to help with the manhunt.
-Because police initially believed Gliniewicz's "killers" were on foot, they combed hundreds of miles and received countless tips.
+Because police initially believed Gliniewicz's assailants were on foot, they combed hundreds of miles and received countless tips.